Indian Institute of Aeronautical Engineering & Information Technology: Aerospace course

+Aerospace Engineering deals with the design, development, and manufacturing of flying machines and launch vehicles.
+Aerospace engineering is a combination of aeronautical engineering and astronautical engineering.
+It is the primary field of engineering concerned with the development of Aircraft and Spacecraft.
+In the Indian Context previously only the Aeronautical Engineering discipline was available however with increased demand in the aviation sector and growing research and development the demand for Aerospace Engineers has increased across the globe.

 The curriculum includes a total of 19 laboratory courses.
 A one-year project assessment in the seventh semester and eight elective courses in the final semester, industry visit in two semesters and professional training is must for all admitted students.
 The course offers 120 seats per centre.

 Presently fresh admissions are kept on hold till further orders by the court.

 Credit scheme

 The total percentage of marks are calculated for each semester by summing the products of marks obtained in each subject and its respective credits and then dividing it by the total credits.